JosueVergara/Automated-Report-Project/README.md

-# atomatedRoportProject
+# Automated Report using Python.
-Which users are currently connected to which machines
+Which users are currently connected to which machines.